rosneru/MultiRename/README.md

 So, after cmake is prepared for debug or release (see above), building can be started with *Ctrl + Shift + b* from within VSCode.

+### Debug the ActionParser test with Linux

+To debug the ActionParser test in the `scr/_tests` directory with Linux, the cmake run, see above, must've been done with the `-DCMAKE_BUILD_TYPE=Debug` option.
+Only then the breakpoints you set in VSCode will be hit.

+With this done properly the `test_action_parser.c` entry point can be build and run in debug mode by simply hitting `F5` in VScode.